 The extent of percutaneous absorption of topical corticosteroids is determined by many factors, including the product formulation, the integrity of the epidermal barrier, and age.
 Occlusion, inflammation, and/or other disease processes in the skin may also increase percutaneous absorption.
 Once absorbed through the skin, topical corticosteroids are handled through pharmacokinetic pathways similar to systemically administered corticosteroids.
 They are metabolized primarily in the liver and are then excreted by the kidneys.
 Some corticosteroids and their metabolites are also excreted in the bile.

 Carcinogenesis, Mutagenesis, Impairment of Fertility

-In a 90‑day repeat-dose toxicity study in rats, topical administration of Verdeso Foam at dose concentrations from 0.025% to 0.125% or from 0.075 to 0.375 mg/kg/day of desonide resulted in a toxicity profile consistent with long-term exposure to corticosteroids including adrenal atrophy, histopathological changes in several organs systems indicative of severe immune suppression, and opportunistic fungal and bacterial infections.
+In a 90-day repeat-dose toxicity study in rats, topical administration of Verdeso Foam at dose concentrations from 0.025% to 0.125% (providing 0.075 to 0.375 mg/kg/day of desonide) resulted in a toxicity profile consistent with long-term exposure to corticosteroids including adrenal atrophy, histopathological changes in several organ systems indicative of severe immune suppression, and opportunistic fungal and bacterial infections.
 A no observable adverse effect level (NOAEL) could not be determined in this study.
-Although the clinical relevance of the findings in animals to humans is not clear, sustained glucocorticoid-related immune suppression may increase the risk of infection and possibly the risk for carcinogenesis.
+Although the clinical relevance of the findings in animals to humans is not clear, sustained glucocorticoid-related immune suppression may increase the risk of infection and possibly the risk of carcinogenesis.